ChrisVatos/ChrisVatos/README.md

 ## Projects

 [Museum Manager App](https://github.com/McGill-ECSE321-Fall2022/project-group-07) <br>
-- Fullstack web application that provides varying functionalities to distinct user
+- Fullstack web application that provides varying functionalities to distinct users
-- Employed the agile methodology in a team of 6 people as part of a semester long school project
+- Employed the agile methodology in a team of 6 as part of a semester long school project
 - Springboot backend with a vue.js frontend

 [123 Loadboard Challenge](https://github.com/ChrisVatos/123LoadBoardChallenge)<br>